davidthewatson/davidthewatson.github.io/src/about/index.md

 ___

-What code and jazz share beyond their four-letter-word origins is that both result from ephemeral, liminal, modal consciousness and context beyond language.
-Indeed, in terms of language, one is logical and compulsive, while the other, emotional and impulsive.
+What code and jazz share beyond four-letter-words is that both result from ephemeral, liminal, modal consciousness and context beyond language.
+Indeed, in terms of language, one is compulsively logical while the other is impulsively emotional.